Looking for Reliable Information Online?

 Is it true?
 It can be hard to know if what you read online is true.
 One way to find more reliable information is to use the library’s online resources, opens a new window - with articles compiled from relevant encyclopedias, handbooks and reference resources, as well as print publications like newspapers and magazines.
-Log in to these resources from home using your library card and PIN numbers (except where noted "In-library use only").
+Log in to these resources from home using your library card and PIN numbers.

 No matter where you find your information, it’s always good to know how to evaluate that information for reliability.
 Here are some tips for determining whether what you’re reading is trustworthy.

 2. Who wrote the article?
 Is the author of the website easily identified?
 Do they have listed credentials in the field they’re writing about?
-Learn about content farms, opens a new window - companies that hire low-paid writers with little expertise to generate articles on frequently searched topics.
-If you’re researching a medical concern, for example, you’d probably rather read an article by someone who can be identified as having medical knowledge and training, instead of someone making a few dollars an hour to turn out as many articles as possible.
-And now, with the rise of AI software like ChatGBT, that article might not be written by a person at all!
+Learn about content farms, opens a new window - companies that traditionally hired low-paid writers with little expertise to generate articles on frequently searched topics.
+Now content farms have exploited generative AI to create hundred or thousands of articles a day, saturating internet search engines with articles that have no expertise behind them at all and might even be false.

 3. Look at web domains.
 That “dot com” is so common, you might not think about what it means or what the other options are.
 The letters after the dot refer to top level domains, opens a new window, originally designed to identify what kind of organization sponsors the website.